Except for a BIG difference…

 See picture below!

-To give you an idea of the scope, the last stage focuses on teaching long vowels and the magic ‘e’ (silent -e at the end of words).
+To give you an idea of the scope and how far your child will go, the last stage focuses on teaching long vowels and “the magic e” (silent -e at the end of words).

-By the time your child has finished the BOB Books collection, s/he should understand the principles of blending sounds to form words, diphthongs and syllables combinations.
+By the time your child has finished the BOB Books collection, s/he should be able blend sounds fluently and should understand how diphthongs and syllables combinations work.

 You can actually find a sounds’ index at the end of the book to see what your child is practicing on each book.